PacificBiosciences/SVTopo/docs/installation.md

 ## Installation
-**This section is under construction**

-The `svtopo` Rust utility is available from the GitHub Releases page.
-It requires no installation on Linux systems and can be directly invoked as described in the **Quick Start** section of [HiFi-SVTopo usage](docs/svtopo_usage.md)
+The `svtopo` Rust utility is available from the [Releases](https://github.com/PacificBiosciences/HiFi-SVTopo/releases) page.

+It can be downloaded and run directly on Linux systems, as described in the **Quick Start** section of [HiFi-SVTopo usage](docs/svtopo_usage.md)

-The `svtopovz` utility can be installed by cloning and installing from source.
+The `svtopovz` utility can be downloaded by cloning this reposity with git or by downloading the `Source code (zip)` or `Source code (tar.gz)` assets from the [Releases](https://github.com/PacificBiosciences/HiFi-SVTopo/releases) page.

+It can then be isntalled from source as shown below.
 It is recommended that this tool be installed in a fresh [Conda](https://conda.io/projects/conda/en/latest/index.html) environment with Python=3.10.

 Installation from source:
 ```bash